|

 D. Sleep of Reason / Piano Solo

-I'll provide additional information as it becomes available.
-Apparently only Section A features Neil as vocalist, lyricist, and (from what I gather) composer of the vocal melodies—while Springer composed the string accompaniments to which Neil then overlaid his vocal lines.
-The other four sections appear to be purely instrumental without Neil's involvement.
-I therefore expect only the songs of Section A will be discussed here at any length.
+Only Section A features Neil as vocalist, lyricist, and (from what I gather) composer of the vocal melodies—while Springer composed the string accompaniments to which Neil then overlaid his vocal lines.
+The other sections are purely instrumental (either the string quartet or Springer as solo pianist) without Neil's involvement.
+Therefore only the songs of Section A are discussed below.

 Phantoms and Monsters